jhhoward/Ardutosh/README.md

 The style is inspired by the classic Macintosh interface.

+**Features**
+* Serial terminal
+* Remote app : use your Arduboy as a USB keyboard and mouse when plugged into a PC.
+Gamepad mapping for USB keyboard for use with games.
+* Notes text editor allows you to save text to the EEPROM
+* EEPROM hex editor: inspect and edit hex values of your Arduboy’s EEPROM
+* Battery voltage monitor
+* Internal temperature monitor
+* LED tester

+**Controls:**
+D-pad controls mouse pointer
+A : toggle on screen keyboard
+B : mouse click

 ## Build instructions
 To compile from source you will need the [Arduboy2 library](https://github.com/MLXXXp/Arduboy2) and the Arduino IDE